terra-submersa/coordinates-label-photos/README.md

     coordinates-label-photos --gpx=/path/to/your.gpx --images=/path/to/images-directory

 With optional arguments:
-  * `--report-photo-position=/path/to/report-photo-positions.jpeg` to generate an image with photo positions
+  * `--report-photo-locations=/path/to/report-photo-locations.jpeg` to generate an image with photo locations
   * `--report-track=/path/to/report-track.jpeg` to generate an image with the track points

+## Other Utils

+A couple of side tools may come handy in some situations

 ### Comparing GPX tracks

-A side tool is available to compared various .gpx tracks (useful to plot the same track from different GPS)
+Compare various .gpx tracks (useful to plot the same track from different GPS)

     plot-gpx-tracks --gpx="gps A:/path/to/a.gpx"  --gpx="gps B:/path/to/b.gpx" --output=/path/to/plot.jpeg

+### Extracting photos coordinates to a GPX file

+From a directory containing images (with GPS locations), create a GPX file

+    images-to-gpx --output=/path/to/a.gpx  --images=/path/to/images-directory

 ### License
 MIT